superarts/SwissKnife/README.md

 ## License

-LFramework2 is available under the MIT license.
+LFramework is available under the MIT license.
 See the LICENSE file for more info.